mysensors/NodeManager/README.md

     void fadeTo(int value);
 ~~~

+### Creating a gateway

+NodeManager can be also used to create a MySensors gateway.
+Open your config.h file and look for the gateway-specific defines under "MySensors gateway configuration".
+The most common settings are reported there, just uncomment those you need to use based on the network you are creating.

+Please note you don't necessarily need a NodeManager gateway to interact with a NodeManager node.
+The NodeManager node is fully compatible with any existing gateway you are currently operating with.

 ### Upload your sketch

 Upload your sketch to your arduino board as you are used to.